ImNotCraftyy/BYPASS-MEGAPACK/README.md

 which basically means i find bypasses to put into a google drive folder so other people can find shit and download them

-without specific credits unless you request for it. because im too lazy to give credits. you can be mad at me.
+without specific credits unless you request for it. because im too lazy to give credits for like everything and anything i add. you can be mad at me.

 all i do is really just find shit and download it and put it into the megapack.